-On June 4, 1973, the Council adopted a decision of principle, by which Romania is to be included, as of January 1, 1974, in the list of countries benefitting from the Community system of generalized preferences.
+On June 4,1973, the Council adopted a decision of principle, by which Rumania is to be included as from January 1,1974, in the list of countries benefiting from the Community system of generalised preferences.

-The actual inclusion of Romania will be subject to an official decision autonomously fixing the terms on which the generalized preferences shall apply to goods from Romania.
+The actual inclusion of Rumania will be subject to an official decision autonomously fixing the terms on which the generalised preferences shall apply to goods from Rumania.